Kong/docs.konghq.com/app/konnect/network.md

 {% endnavtabs %}

 {:.note}
 > **Note**: Visit [https://ip-addresses.origin.konghq.com/ip-addresses.json](https://ip-addresses.origin.konghq.com/ip-addresses.json) for the list of IPs associated to regional hostnames.
 You can also subscribe to [https://ip-addresses.origin.konghq.com/rss](https://ip-addresses.origin.konghq.com/rss) for updates.

+### Mesh Manager

+If you plan to use Mesh Manager to manage your Kong service mesh, you must add the `<region>.mesh.sync.konghq.com:443` hostname to your firewall allowlist.